KILLinefficiency/ArchBuild/dotfiles/README.md

 Here's the collection of my dotfiles.
 All of these configuration files get setup during the installation from the scripts.

-However individual files can be pulled from here.
+However, individual files can be pulled from here.

 | File | Type | Path |
 | ---- | ---- | ---- |